doug-moen/openscad2/rfc/Programming_With_Objects.md

 In short, OpenSCAD2 appears to have all of the necessary language mechanisms required to support object oriented programming.
 Whether this is completely true will become clear in time, as OpenSCAD2 is implemented.
-However, it seems that prototype based programming can be mined for idioms and design patterns that can be used in OpenSCAD2.
+However, it seems that prototype based programming can be mined for useful idioms and design patterns that can be reused in OpenSCAD2.

 <!--
 ## Inheritance